Barbie: Princess Charm School: Plot

 While exploring the palace, Blair and her roommates happen upon a portrait of a young Queen Isabella and note her striking resemblance to Blair.
 Upon seeing another portrait depicting the late royal family (including Prince as a puppy) and learning that Blair was found on her doorstep by her adoptive mother on the same day the royal family died in a car crash, Isla and Hadley deduce that Blair is Queen Isabella and King Reginald's long-lost daughter, Princess Sophia, and the true heir to the throne.
-This discovery is overheard by Delancy.
+This discovery is overheard by Delancy, who is left disturbed.
 At dinner, Dame Devin announces her plan to demolish the poorer neighborhoods where Blair's family lives and replace them with new parks.
 However, she attributes this plan to Delancy, who appears conflicted.

 Blair almost decides to return home, but changes her mind and becomes determined to find the legendary crown of Gardania, which is said to glow when worn by the rightful heir.
 On the night before graduation, Dame Devin plants jewelry in Blair's room and accuses her and her roommates of stealing.
 The three of them are then ordered detained, but are saved by Delancy, who does not want to usurp the throne from the true heir.
 Blair, her roommates, and Grace sneak into the palace vault, but are caught by Dame Devin, who takes the crown and locks the girls inside.

 The next morning at the graduation ceremony, Delancy attempts to stall her coronation, giving Isla enough time to deduce the vault code, allowing the girls to escape.
-Just as Delancy was about to be crowned, Blair arrives at the coronation just in time and makes a claim to the throne; she, her friends, and Dame Devin struggle to grab the crown, which eventually falls into Delancy's hands.
+Just as Delancy is about to be crowned, Blair arrives at the coronation and makes a claim to the throne; she, her friends, and Dame Devin struggle to grab the crown, which eventually falls into Delancy's hands.
 To her mother's dismay, Delancy places the crown on Blair's head.
 The crown glows and magically dresses Blair in a new gown, confirming her identity as Princess Sophia.

 Dame Devin angrily berates her daughter and inadvertently reveals that she orchestrated the deaths of Queen Isabella and King Reginald so Delancy could inherit the throne.
-Dame Devin is arrested, and Sophia elects Delancy as her Lady Royal.
+Dame Devin is arrested, and Sophia elects Delancy as her Lady Royal as thanks for her help.
 At a celebratory dance party that evening, Sophia is reunited with her adoptive family.